 Licensees must maintain this information in an electronic format that is "readily retrievable and capable of being exported to most widely available software applications including Microsoft Excel."
-This information was intended to be used in the audit process.
+This information was intended to be reviewed during OFR's examination process.
 While this can be useful, it does not allow regulators and law enforcement to analyze information in a "real time" format through a central database, for the purpose of identifying and targeting persons engaged in violations of ch.
 560, F.S., or other unlawful activity.